 Why Learn the Italian Language in India?
 Looking for some convincing and compelling reasons to study la Bella lingua?
 Explore 7 Amazing Benefits of Learning Italian.

 History of Italian language

-Before 1861, Today what we call Italy was made up of 100’s of autonomous states, each with their own regional language or different dialects, maintaining their own cultural identity.
+Before 1861, Italy was made up of 100’s of autonomous states, each with their regional language or different dialects, maintaining their own cultural identity.
 It was a linguistic mosaic.
-Just like many other romance languages, these regional languages are also real languages derived from Latin and calling them “dialects” would be misleading and injustice.
+Just like many other romance languages, these local languages are also real languages derived from Latin and calling them “dialects” would be misleading and injustice.

 I’m a big fan of Italy.
 But my admiration for the country isn’t inspired by a love for pizzas and Italian football league (all right, maybe a little bit).
-It is borne out of interest over how this amazing language and culture diversity in the country did not create any significant problem.
-On the contrary, the rich cultural heritage flourished over a period of millennia.
+It is borne out of interest over how this astonishing language and culture diversity in the country did not create any significant problem.
+On the contrary, the rich cultural heritage flourished throughout millennia.

-Most regions in Italy have their own language, accent, and dialect.
-There were literally thousands of regional languages, almost all originated from Latin.
-The culture of each regional language area is also starkly demarcated by their language.
-Some of the most popular broad group of languages in Italy are :
+Most regions in Italy have their unique language, accent, and dialect.
+There were thousands of vernacular languages, and almost all originated from Latin.
+The culture of each local tongue area is also starkly demarcated by their tongue.
+Some of the most popular broad group of languages in Italy are:

 - Romanesco– Spoken by over 2 million in Rome and nearby area.